Two U.S. men charged with aiding Ghosn's escape land in Japan | Law-Order

 Two U.S. men charged with aiding Ghosn's escape land in Japan

-The Taylors, with the aid of a collection of high-powered lawyers and lobbyists, months waged a campaign to press their case against extradition in the courts, media, State Department, and White House The U.S. Supreme Court last month cleared the way for the extradition of the Taylors, who have been in U.S. custody since their arrest in May.
+The U.S. State Department in a November court filing rejected the torture claim as unlikely, and the U.S. Supreme Court last month cleared the way for their extradition.
+Japanese authorities did not comment on the allegation.
+The campaign by the Taylors, who have been in U.S. custody since their arrest in May, to press their case against extradition was waged in the courts, the media, State Department and White House.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)